 This is due after the other requirements are completed, and should be a reflection of how your view of advising has changed or updated after completion of Master Advisor related events at NKU.

-Applicants will be notified whether or not their application for Senior Master Advisor status has been accepted before the Outstanding Advisor Awards Breakfast in late April.
+Applicants will be notified whether or not their application for Senior Master Advisor status has been accepted before the Outstanding Advisor Awards Breakfast in late April/early May.

 It is reserved for advisors who are active university citizens and who have significantly impacted academic advising.
 Senior Master Advisors who have met the requirements below are eligible for this status.